➡️ About the Search Engine

 ➡️ How do we display search results?

-Once you enter your search term(s), Jus Mundi displays each pertinent result with the name of the case, type of a decision, and date.
+Once you enter your search term(s), Jus Mundi displays each pertinent result with the name of the case, type of decision, and date.
 Only the most relevant paragraphs and provisions of the resultant document are displayed for each result.

 You can sort by relevance or by recent or least recent